CBTTape/CBT020/README.md

 # CBT020
 Converted to GitHub via [cbt2git](https://github.com/wizardofzos/cbt2git)

 This is still a work in progress.
-GitHub repos will be deleted and created during this period...
+Due to amazing work by Alizon Zhang and Jake Choi repos are no longer deleted.

 ```
 //***FILE 020 IS A COLLECTION OF VERY HANDY TSO/E REXX EXECS        *   FILE 020